Reading Around the Globe

 Friends, let’s talk real quick about the privilege that we in the US/UK/AUS have because we live where we do.

 The Big Five publishing houses are largely HQ’d in the US and Europe:

 — Kal is a #Stormling (@kalventure) July 28, 2018

 Using my above Tweet thread as a guide, I created a 14 question interview and asked the international book blogging community if they would be interested in sharing their experiences for a post.
 I received such an overwhelming response that what was originally planned as one post has grown into this series!

-Each post will highlight a full interview with one international reader and I will update this master page to include links to each interview organized by country/region.
+Each post highlights a full interview with one international reader and I will update this master page to include links to each interview organized by country/region.
 The first interview post was published on August 19, 2018 and is now a weekly post happening on Saturdays!

 Consu @ papereyedgirl

 Jossie @ thebookdragoncorner